"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 When is the next episode of Fargo Season 5 coming out?

-The first four episodes of Fargo have aired.
-The fifth episode of Season 5 airs next week on December 12.
-The episode will be available to stream on December 13.
+Nine episodes of Fargo have aired.
+The tenth and final episode of Season 5 airs next week on January 16.
+The episode will be available to stream on January 17.

 How many episodes of Fargo are left in Season 5?